 To apply, you need to complete the electronic Commonwealth assistance form (eCAF) on the government eCAF system before the census date for the classes you wish the loan to cover.

-After you accept your offer to study at RMIT, you will be sent an email from the Department of Education and Training to your RMIT student email account with a unique passkey number for your FEE-HELP application and a link to the government eCAF system.
+After you accept your offer to study at RMIT, you will be sent an email from the Department of Education and Training to your RMIT student email account with a unique passkey number for your SA-HELP application and a link to the government eCAF system.

 Access your RMIT Student email account and follow the instructions in the email for how to apply.

 After you apply, you can view your SA-HELP eCAF status in your online account in Enrolment Online.

 RMIT will assess your SA-HELP application after you submit it.
 If your application is approved, RMIT will send an email to your RMIT student email account that advises you to view your HELP approval letter in Enrolment Online.